andres-erbsen/dename-writeup/dename.md

-To show that it is practical to replace manual public key distribution with `dename`, we integrated a `dename` client with the Pond asynchronous messaging system and `ssh`.
-Modifying Pond to work with `dename` required changing 50 lines of logic code and 200 lines of user interface declarations; the two `ssh` wrapper scripts are 3 lines each.
+To show that it is practical to replace manual public key distribution with `dename`, we integrated a `dename` client with the Pond asynchronous messaging system, OpenSSH and OpenPGP.
+Modifying Pond to work with `dename` required changing 50 lines of logic code and 200 lines of user interface declarations, the two `ssh` wrapper scripts are 2 lines each and the `gpg` wrapper is 15 lines.

 Pond requires each pair of users to establish a shared secret before they can use Pond to communicate with each other.
 The Pond User Guide